-Watch our historic foodways staff cook this recipe, then try it at home
+Learn about this recipe from our historic foodways staff, then try it at home

 This is the cake of cakes, served at weddings, balls, and birthdays.
 The ingredients are expensive and the recipe time-consuming.
 Typically, a large cake like this was baked several months in advance of the actual date and then doused in brandy to prevent mold from growing.
 The result was spectacular!